mhamadAlhajj/ETL_and_PowerBI_Sales/README.md

-# ETL_and_PowerBI_Sales
+# ETLSales

 Read before start :

-This project demonstrates an ETL process using SSIS and the creation of a Power BI dashboard for sales data.
+This project demonstrates an ETL process using SSIS .

 Tools Used
 -----------